-Per 2023, YODA is one of the preferred storage options and the primary archiving solution at FGB.
-The vast majority of research data produced at the faculty can be stored on YODA and it is the most appropriate option for archiving data.
+Per 2023, YODA is one of the preferred storage options and the primary archiving solution for FGB research staff.
+The vast majority of research data produced at the faculty can be stored on YODA and it is the most appropriate option for archiving the kinds of data produced in the faculty.

 The following faculty guide offers more specifics on YODA, its pros and cons, and information on how to use it safely and effectively when working with the kinds of data produced within the faculty.